databricks/databricks-sql-python/README.md

 - `server-hostname` is the Databricks instance host name.
 - `http-path` is the HTTP Path either to a Databricks SQL endpoint (e.g. /sql/1.0/endpoints/1234567890abcdef), or to a Databricks Runtime interactive cluster (e.g. /sql/protocolv1/o/1234567890123456/1234-123456-slid123)

-- `personal-access-token` is the Databricks Personal Access Token for the account that will execute commands and queries
+> Note: This example uses [Databricks OAuth U2M](https://docs.databricks.com/en/dev-tools/auth/oauth-u2m.html)
+> to authenticate the target Databricks user account and needs to open the browser for authentication.
+So it
+> can only run on the user's machine.

 ## Contributing